MadeinTYO: Career

+In 2024, he released an album TYO 808, with 18 tracks.

 Artistry

 In an XXL interview, Davis cited Pharrell, 24hrs, Gucci Mane, and M.I.A. as influences.

 Personal life

 Davis began dating Philadelphia based painter and digital artist Distortedd (real name Anhia Santana), in late 2015.
 The couple announced that they were expecting a baby boy in June 2016 via social media.
 Their son was born on January 29, 2017.
 The couple announced that they were engaged in February 2017.
 The engagement was later called off.
 Davis lives in Los Angeles with his son.